rintnetwork/front-end/src/content/privacy-policy/index.md

   the processing, but they are required by you for the establishment, exercise or defense of legal claims; and/or
-- the data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whrnter the legitimate grounds of the Foundation override those of the data subject.
+- the data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whreyer the legitimate grounds of the Foundation override those of the data subject.

 If any one of the aforementioned conditions is met, and you wish to